 A minimum of 69 graduate credit hours of course work must be completed to receive the degree.
 Each acting student will be eligible for casting in a creative project each semester during their three years of residency.
 Acting students are required to audition each semester unless they petition the Acting Area faculty for release from production.
 Release will be granted on a case by case basis.

 A student's progress in both the classroom and production program is carefully monitored by the acting faculty through regular reviews.

-The MFA Acting candidate must pass a four hour written Comprehensive Examination during the Spring Semester of the third year of study.
-The exam questions will be drawn from the MFA reading list, material covered in classes and practicum/residency experiences.
-MFA actors will receive an initial reading list prior to their arrival in the first semester of the first year and will receive additions to that list in the Spring Semester of the first year and the Spring Semester of the second year of the program.
+The MFA acting student must pass a four hour written Comprehensive Examination during the spring semester of the third year of study.
+The exam questions will be drawn from a reading list, material covered in classes and practicum/residency experiences.
+MFA acting students will receive an initial reading list prior to their arrival in the first semester of the first year and will receive additions to that list in the spring semester of the first year and the spring semester of the second year of the program.

 Deadlines, Application and Admission Process

-Deadlines, Application and Admission Process details for the Graduate program may be found by following this link.
-Please do not apply to the MFA Acting program until after you have auditioned for the program.
+Deadlines, application and admission process details for the graduate program may be found by following this link.
+Please do not apply to the MFA program until after you have auditioned.